harcokuppens/docker-registry/README.md

 	$ docker image ls
 	REPOSITORY                              TAG       IMAGE ID       CREATED       SIZE
 	ubuntu                                  18.04     29e70752d7b2   12 days ago   56.7MB

+We can also query the digest of the manifestlist:

+    $ docker-registry  digestlist library/ubuntu:18.04
+    478caf1bec1afd54a58435ec681c8755883b7eb843a8630091890130b15a79af

+This manifestlist digest is registred by docker as the digest when pulling an multi-arch image.
+This makes it easier to pull the 'same' image on a different architecture.
+Because you can pull an image with the same digest on the different architecture.
+You then get the image build for that architecture.
+However keep in mind that the manifest of the pulled image for the specified platform has a different digest, as you can see below:

+    $ docker pull  ubuntu:18.04
+    18.04: Pulling from library/ubuntu
+    8376114ff9b3: Pull complete
+    Digest: sha256:478caf1bec1afd54a58435ec681c8755883b7eb843a8630091890130b15a79af
+    Status: Downloaded newer image for ubuntu:18.04
+    docker.io/library/ubuntu:18.04

+    $ docker image ls --digests
+    REPOSITORY            TAG       DIGEST                                                                    IMAGE ID       CREATED        SIZE ubuntu                18.04     sha256:478caf1bec1afd54a58435ec681c8755883b7eb843a8630091890130b15a79af   f9ea66feed08   5 weeks ago    56.7MB

+    $ docker-registry digest  library/ubuntu:18.04
+    sha256:6a4619c02fbaf80504f316f42bd4b732831d9590e9c1c0df2b6f294ffbee86c9

 Finally we can fetch all info about the image by fetching its configuration object: